 Every child born into this world comes with an established history and DNA of those who lived before.
 We call it the gift that goes on giving.

-Lucky for the child to the left, his family video tapes every major event happening in their world.
+Lucky for the child in the photo above, his family video tapes every major event happening in their world.